Becoming a PATH Intl. Certified Instructor is a wonderful opportunity to combine a love of helping people with a love of horses!

 Do I need to be a good Rider to become a TRI or ES?

-Those seeking certificaiton should have advanced beginner to intermediate riding skills so that they have a secure seat at the walk/trot/canter, can ask a horse to bend, ride the correct posting diagonal, and ride the correct lead.
-You don't have to be an olympic equestrian, but you will have to pass a basic riding test for national certification.
+Those seeking certification should have advanced beginner to intermediate riding skills so that they have a secure seat at the walk/trot/canter, can ask a horse to bend, ride the correct posting diagonal, and ride the correct lead.
+You don't have to be an Olympic level equestrian, but you will have to pass a basic riding test to obtain the TRI certification.
 Please reffer to the PATH Intl.
-Registered Instructor Certificaiton Booklett for detailed criteria expected for mounted skills.
+Registered Instructor Certification Booklet for detailed criteria expected for mounted skills.

 ES- The ES certification does not cover riding skills so you will need to have adequate groundwork skills.
-Please reffer the PATH Intl.
-ESMHL Certification Booklett for equine skill requirements.
+Please reffer to the PATH Intl.
+ESMHL Certification Booklet for equine skill requirements.

-Do I need to know all about special needs clients and their disabilites?
+Do I need to know all about special needs clients and their disabilities?

-You do not have to be a doctor or a therapist but should be familiar with the basics of common phsyical and mental diagnosees for both TRI and ES certification.
-Note that the TRI certification typically leans more towards knowledge of physical diagnosis while ES leans more towards cognitive or emotional diagnosis.
+You do not have to be a doctor or a therapist but should be familiar with the basics of common physical and mental diagnoses for both TRI and ES certification.
+Note that the TRI certification typically leans more towards knowledge of physical and cognitive diagnoses while ES leans more towards emotional diagnosis.